EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 kubectl logs -n application-quality -l app.kubernetes.io/component=web --tail=200
 ```

+!!! note
-> If you get a Knative-related error, ensure notifications are disabled or install Knative Eventing before enabling notifications.
+    If you get a Knative-related error, ensure notifications are disabled or install Knative Eventing before enabling notifications.
 Notifications are disabled by default in this guide.

+!!! danger "Security note"
-> **Security note:** The chart's own bundled PostgreSQL database (used by the core Application Quality API, separate from the optional SonarQube database) is deployed with fixed, chart-default credentials (`admin`/`changeme`) that this guide does not override, matching upstream `reference-deployment` behaviour.
+    The chart's own bundled PostgreSQL database (used by the core Application Quality API, separate from the optional SonarQube database) is deployed with fixed, chart-default credentials (`admin`/`changeme`) that this guide does not override, matching upstream `reference-deployment` behaviour.
 Treat this database as internal-only; do not expose its service externally.

 ---